13 min read

 • Understanding isolation vs efficiency = you pick the right pattern

-• Not understanding = you guess, and production breaks at 2AM
+• Not understanding = you guess, and production breaks at 2AM (I've been there)

 • Understanding why your Python app doesn't scale with threads (GIL)